 You must have completed all of the coursework used to fulfill these requirements within the last 10 years.

-You may not minor in Hotel and Restaurant Management if you are a hospitality major.
+You may not minor in Hospitality and Restaurant Management if you are a Hotel and Restaurant Management major.

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.